slsa-framework/slsa/spec/predicates/provenance.md

 <a id="recipe.environment"></a>
 `recipe.environment` _object, optional_

 > Collection of all builder-controlled inputs that influenced the build.
+Usually
-> `definedInMaterial` and `recipe.entryPoint`.
-Usually this contains the
-> information necessary to [reproduce][reproducible] the build but not
+> this contains the information necessary to [reproduce][reproducible] the build
-> meaningful to apply a policy against.
+> but not meaningful to apply a policy against.
 >
 > This is an arbitrary JSON object with a schema is defined by `recipe.type`.
 >